AnnaVerbe/Flies-tune-the-activity-of-their-multifunctional-gyroscope/README.md

-# Flies actively tune the sensitivity of their multifunctional gyroscope
+# Flies tune the activity of their multifunctional gyroscope

 You will find here the data files and scripts associated with the scientific paper: _Verbe et al. 2024.
 Flies actively tune the sensitivity of their multifunctional gyroscope, BioRxiv_